raspberrypilearning/encoded-art/en/step_4.md

   rect(x, y, size, size)
 --- /code ---

-Because you need to detect whether the shapes will go 'off the side' of the canvas, create a function to check the initial `x` coordinate of the next shape is less than your window size and set it back to 0 if it is, while also moving it down the window by increasing the initial `y` coordinate of the shape.
+Because you need to detect whether the shapes will go 'off the side' of the canvas, create a function to check the initial `x` coordinate of the next shape is less than your window size and set it back to 0 if it isn't, while also moving it down the window by increasing the initial `y` coordinate of the shape.

 **Define** a new function called `size_check()` now: